 Does the $55 tour price include tasting fees?

 No, it does not.
-Tasting fees vary from stop to stop but the average price for a tasting flight is around $5 per stop.
+Tasting fees vary from stop to stop but the average price for a tasting flight is roughly $5 to $10 per stop.
 Some wineries offer complimentary tastings and they all have menu items like reserve flights, glasses of wine and even pints of cider.
 You can also buy bottles of wine to share at the wineries.

 Is there food at the wineries?

 Yes!
-The Old Mission wineries definitely have a wider selection of foods but don’t expect an entrée!
+The Old Mission wineries definitely have a wider selection of food but don’t expect an entrée.
 The wineries sell tasty things like small plates and meat and cheese boards.